sdrazdauskas/virtualization-ansible/README.md

 * Setup a ansible vault.
 * Run the ansible playbooks.
 * Setup database with mysql and create custom user for website
-* Install chrome on client VM
+* Install chrome on client VM and install rdp